Course Registration Form)

 This course will provide a foundation of weapon handling skills,

-tactics, and combat mindset required to effectively deploy a carbine
+tactics, and combat mindset required to effectively deploy a

-benefit from this comprehensive carbine-fighting course.
-The three
+will benefit from this comprehensive carbine-fighting course.

-days of training are fast paced and mentally challenging.
+The two days of training are fast paced and mentally challenging.

 Bill Davison is one of the rare instructors